If you buy products through the links on this page, we may earn a commission. Learn more about our process.

 Safety and Side Effects of Vaping CBD

 You cannot get high from vaping pure CBD because it’s non-intoxicating.
-Although full-spectrum vape juice does contain 0.3% or less of THC, this amount isn’t enough to cause any mind-altering effects.
+Although full-spectrum vape juice does contain 0.3% or less THC, this amount isn’t enough to cause any mind-altering effects.

 Having said that, if you’re extremely sensitive to THC and take a large dose of a full-spectrum CBD e-liquid, it’s possible to feel a little high.
 However, that’s unlikely to happen for the vast majority of people.